ISTA-SPiDerS/Mandator-Sporades/pipelined-sporades/replica/README.md

-Replica directory implements Sporades algorithm with pipelining
+This directory implements Sporades algorithm with pipelining